fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 not followed by additional data for that category.
 A skip value of 1 only skips the current category.

+These files can be represented as a spreadsheet-style cell grid, where each category is stored as a column, and the top row holds the category names.

 ## Word Processor Files ##

 The basic file structure is: